 Our Community Engagement Policy has been informed through internal and external consultation, industry best practice, including the International Association of Public Participation (IAP2) Quality Assurance Standard (2015) and the Accountability AA1000 Stakeholder Engagement Standard (2011).

-AGL acknowledges community members’ right to provide feedback, to receive a timely and appropriate response, and to be treated with dignity, respect and without discrimination.
+As a community member you have a right to provide feedback, to receive a timely and appropriate response, and to be treated with dignity, respect and without discrimination.

 Our Community Complaints and Feedback Framework is fair to all parties and ensures that all feedback is dealt with transparently, objectively and without bias.
 We have a three-tiered process that enables feedback to be dealt with quickly and informally, and provides avenues for internal and external review if the complainant or enquirer is not satisfied with our initial response.